 From October 2014 I used the FujiFilm X mirrorless camera system, including a X-Pro 2, X-T1, X-E2 and X-E1 cameras plus Samyang 8mm Fisheye, Samyang 12mm, Fujinon 14mm, Fujinon 10-24, Fujinon 18-55, Fujinon 35mm, Fujinon 55-200 and Fujinon 100-400 lenses.
 The XF10-24mmF4 R OIS made fairly sharp images and nice sunstars but had the terrible 72mm filter thread (try screwing in a 77mm adapter ring in the cold or rain), plus it lets dust in through the gap between the front element and the filter ring.
 Ultimately it bit the dust when accidentally dropped from a foot or so onto soft grass and snapped in half, a very poorly designed lens and one that I had no desire to replace.
 The XF 100-400mm f/4.5-5.6 R LM OIS WR was fairly sharp throughout the range for static subjects and the Optical Image Stabilisation worked well but in continuous autofocus the performance was terrible, it is no coincidence that FujiFilm used the WEC and Le Mans to advertise this lens, huge slab-sided cars are about all it is capable of focusing on.
 A back-to-back test with the X-T2 and 100-400 and an old Canon EOS 400D camera and the original ‘trombone’ EF 100-400mm lens sealed the fate of the Fujinon XF 100-400mm f/4.5-5.6 R LM OIS WR…eBay came calling!

-2019 saw a return to FujiFilm and my kit comprised of the FujiFilm X-T2 camera plus the Fujinon XF 16-55mm f/2.8 R LM WR, Fujinon XF 50-140mm f/2.8 R LM OIS WR (superb cashback and part exchange bonuses over the 2018 Christmas period meant that I got the camera just about for free, update September 2019 – probably just as well given the current price of £599!) and Samyang 12mm f/2.0 NCS CS lenses plus a Heliopan Polariser and a set of 3, 6, 10 and 15 stop Haida neutral density filters.
-To be honest, apart from a bit more contrast (maybe), the difference between these Fujinon ‘pro red square’ lenses was negligible compared to the ‘standard’ XF lenses.
+2019 saw a return to FujiFilm and my kit comprised of the FujiFilm X-T2 camera plus the Fujinon XF 16-55mm f/2.8 R LM WR, Fujinon XF 50-140mm f/2.8 R LM OIS WR (superb cashback and part exchange bonuses over the 2018 Christmas period meant that I got the camera just about for free, (update September 2019 – probably just as well given the current price of £599!) and Samyang 12mm f/2.0 NCS CS lenses plus a Heliopan Polariser and a set of 3, 6, 10 and 15 stop Haida neutral density filters.
+To be honest, apart from a bit more contrast (maybe), the difference between these Fujinon ‘pro red square’ lenses was negligible compared to the ‘standard’ XF or even the cheaper XC lenses.
 Certainly not the noticeable improvement of a Canon ‘L’ lens over a consumer one.
-It is widely regarded that the Fujinon ‘standard’ XF lenses are very good, new lenses designed specifically for digital rather than decades old film camera lenses mildly updated.
-The Fujinon ‘clutch focus ring’ lenses such as the XF 16mm f/1.4 R WR, XF 23mm f1.4 R and the older XF 14mm F2.8 R are probably getting somewhere near the potential for small APS-C sensors, the ‘pro red squares’ are unable to exploit any real world improvements with the elderly Sony derived X-Trans sensors, despite what the MTF charts might say.
+It is widely regarded that the Fujinon ‘standard’ XC and XF lenses are very good, new lenses designed specifically for digital rather than decades old film camera lenses mildly updated.
+The Fujinon ‘clutch focus ring’ lenses such as the XF 16mm f/1.4 R WR, XF 23mm f1.4 R and the older XF 14mm F2.8 R ‘outresolve’ the potential for small APS-C sensors, the ‘pro red squares’ are unable to exploit any real world image quality improvements with the elderly Sony derived X-Trans sensors, despite what the MTF charts might say.
 The XF 16-55 also feels cumbersome to use and balances poorly, even with a battery grip on the X-T2.
 The XF 50-140 handles like a full frame 70-200 lens BUT its autofocus capabilities are way behind even something like the original Canon EF 70-200 f/4, let alone the f/2.8 or the Sony FE 70-200mm f/2.8 GM OSS.

 Update September 2019

-Both the unnecessarily large and heavy Fujinon 16-55 and 50-140 lenses have now gone.
+Both the unnecessarily large and heavy Fujinon 16-55 and 50-140 lenses have now gone to pastures new.

 Common sense has prevailed with an easy to carry mirrorless outfit, I am now using the following equipment;